10 MIN READ

 It's not always a team member that needs support.
 Chances are, as a manager, you may find yourself in a situation where all you want to do is curl up in a ball and weep.
 For example, you may feel overwhelmed by pressure to deliver results.

-This behavior is unlikely to make the problem go away, nor do much for your reputation!
-So, follow the advice that you would offer someone else in the same situation, such as learning how to manage your emotions or talking to your HR department or employee assistance program.
+Do not feel ashamed.
+Follow the advice that you would offer someone else in the same situation, such as tackling the underlying issue, learning how to manage your emotions, or talking to your HR department or employee assistance program.
+Find a balance between behaving authentically with your team members and causing them worry.

 It can be awkward and embarrassing for all concerned when a team member cries at work.
 But you can't ignore it and just hope it doesn't happen again.
 After all, there could be a serious reason for him breaking down that needs urgent attention.